-With all the craziness of being a Blogger, a Virtual Assistant, a Web Designer, plus stay at home mom with no help or yaya, plus homeschool duties, friends are asking, how am I able to cope with all of that?
+With all the craziness of being a Blogger, a Virtual Assistant, a Web Designer, plus stay at home mom with no help or Yaya, plus homeschool duties, friends are asking, how am I able to cope with all of that?

 But you know what helps the most?
 Technology.
 I rely on a lot of slow cooking and meal planning.

-It was raining so hard yesterday and I thought that Papaitan would be perfect for dinner.
+It was raining so hard yesterday and everybody is in need of some cheer so I thought that Papaitan would be perfect for dinner.

 I defrosted the meats overnight then cooked it in the slow cooker in the morning.
 By dinner it was glorious!

 Don’t have a slow cooker yet?
 Read here why you should buy a slow cooker!
 If you’re a working mom, this is perfect for you.
 You can set it up in the morning and come home to a wonderfully smelling home with your dinner already cooked!

 Remember, I do easy?
 This is Papaitan recipe using Mama Sita!
 Mama Sita Mix is always here for us busy moms!

 Read below to learn how to cook this Slow Cooked Papaitan without the hassle of standing over your stove for hours!

 - 5 garlic cloves